f0e/unEQ/readme.md

 ## Use case - automatically fixing OBS recordings

-I've created a bash script that runs post-save in my OBS, which runs `uneq` to fix up the audio.
-This script is triggered by [my fork of obs-hadowplay](https://github.com/f0e/obs-hadowplay) which has a post-save script option, but I'm sure there are other methods for doing this too.
+I've created a Bash script that runs post-save in my OBS setup, which uses `uneq` to fix up the audio.
+This script is triggered by [my fork of obs-hadowplay](https://github.com/f0e/obs-hadowplay), which has a post-save script option - but I'm sure there are other methods for doing this too.

 ## Requirements